CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Devices.md

 Cumulus Linux supports both single and traditional VXLAN devices.

 {{%notice note%}}
-- Single VXLAN devices are supported in VLAN-aware bridge mode only.
+- You can configure single VXLAN devices in VLAN-aware bridge mode only.
-- A combination of single and traditional VXLAN devices is not supported.
+- You cannot use a combination of single and traditional VXLAN devices.
 - A traditional VXLAN device configuration supports up to 2000 VNIs and a single VXLAN device configuration supports up to 4000 VNIs.
 {{%/notice%}}

 ## Traditional VXLAN Device

-With a traditional VXLAN device, each VNI is represented as a separate device (for example, vni10, vni20, vni30).
+With a traditional VXLAN device, each VNI is a separate device (for example, vni10, vni20, vni30).
 You can configure traditional VXLAN devices with NCLU or by manually editing the `/etc/network/interfaces` file.

 The following example configuration:
 - Creates two unique VXLAN devices (vni10 and vni20)
-- Adds each VXLAN device (vni10 and vni20) to the bridge called `bridge`
+- Adds each VXLAN device (vni10 and vni20) to the bridge `bridge`
 - Configures the local tunnel IP address to be the loopback address of the switch

 {{< tabs "TabID25 ">}}